 “If you’re looking specifically at reputational risk insurance, there’s a broad aspect to it,” Loughlin said.
 “There is [reputation] coverage in some standard policies you already buy, all the way down to specific reputational risk policies geared toward covering an actual loss on your balance sheet due to a sales drop based on a reputational incident.”

-- Business owner's liability insurance: Some of the most basic liability insurance policies can include reputational risk coverage.
-The coverage in this type of insurance is often minimal, including events like libel or slander lawsuits and advertising injury, which could occur because of accidental use of false or offensive information in marketing materials.
+- Business owner’s liability insurance: Some of the most basic liability insurance policies include reputational risk coverage.
+The coverage in this business insurance type is often minimal, including events like libel or slander lawsuits and advertising injury.
+These events could occur because of accidental use of false or offensive information in marketing materials.

-- Cyber threat insurance: Cyber threat insurance is focused specifically on data disseminated online or communicated across a company's network.
-Reputational risk coverage included in this type of policy generally relates to activity on social media and sensitive customer data that could be compromised, resulting in harm to the brand's reputation.
+- Cyber threat insurance: Cyber threat insurance focuses specifically on network security threats to data on a company’s network.
+Reputational risk coverage included in this type of policy generally relates to activity on social media and sensitive customer data that could be compromised, resulting in harm to the brand’s reputation.

-- Crisis management insurance: Crisis management insurance will cover the emergency use of public relations teams to mitigate any future damage that could occur to a brand's reputation following a public incident.
-For example, if your business suffers from a data breach, crisis management insurance would kick in and retain a PR firm on your behalf to address the issue in a proactive way.
+- Crisis management insurance: Crisis management insurance covers the emergency use of public relations teams to mitigate any future damage that could occur to a brand’s reputation following a public incident.
+For example, if your business suffers from a data breach, crisis management insurance would kick in and retain a PR firm on your behalf to address the issue proactively.

 How could reputation insurance help my small business?

 Since stand-alone reputation insurance is often cost-prohibitive for small businesses, most rely on the crisis management coverage set out in their business policies, said Michael Perry, vice president of property and casualty at CBIZ.